anrigo/cooking-assistant-hmd/README.md

 rasa run actions
 ```

-Train the model and run the assistant
+Train the model and run the assistant (in a separate terminal)

 ```
 rasa train && rasa shell